(Google Doc Version 23-24)

 b.)
 Do you have…bibs ready, running orders, scoreboard, lift tickets, extra gates & drills on hill, ski patrol, crowd control.
 Coaches meeting should address the day at hand.
 Inspection, sideslipping, intervals, weather, start time.
 Are all officials in place and identifiable with armbands?
 Do key people (TD, starter, finish referee, timer, course clear/intervals person) have radios?

 d.)
 State Championship Awards: The VPA will provide plaques for top two teams, boys/girls.
 A revolving male/female combined winner team trophy will be given out.
 Awards will be given out to the top ten racers in each event.
 This cost will be charged to the teams participating.
-The host school is responsible to order these awards.
+The host school is responsible for ordering these awards.
 All other costs involved will be borne by the participating schools.
 Any school hosting a district or State Championship event must ascertain what costs may be involved in the meet (timing, lift tickets, etc.) and then notify the participating schools of these charges and bill each school their equalized share.
 If lift fees are to be charged by the mountain, participating schools should be made aware of this before the scheduled race.

 Ski Committee: Dave Miceli, Paul Wheeler (retired), Eric Berry, John Kresser, Meg Kenny, Mike Kiser, Nick Mahood, Fred Griffin, Tim Payne, and Tyler Weidman.